tonyjoanes/toolbox/recommended-books.md

 ## Engineering ⚙

+### An Elektan Puzzle: Systems of Engineering Management

 This is the best and my favourite engineering management book so far.
 You can find it on Amazon.
 [An Elektan Puzzle: Systems of Engineering Management, Will Larson](https://www.amazon.co.uk/dp/B07QYCHJ7V/ref=dp-kindle-redirect?_encoding=UTF8&btkr=1)